muratk5n/thirdwave/en/README.md

 and Lysychansk means Russia could position its forces to mount offensives on cities to the southwest, notably Sloviansk, Kramatorsk and Bakhmut.Kramatorsk is one of the last major cities still under Ukrainian control in Donetsk.
-If Kramatorsk falls, Mr. Putin?s forces will in effect control the whole Donbas region"
+If Kramatorsk falls, Mr. Putin's forces will in effect control the whole Donbas region"

 ---